 Private company owners, including family businesses, ESOPs, and private equity owners, often have different expectations for their boards than is common in publicly traded firms.
 Besides being much less encumbered by regulatory compliance, many private firms are looking for a completely different kind of engagement from directors.
 In companies with new boards, leaders and directors often struggle early on to determine the role of the board and how to separate board responsibilities from those of ownership and management.
 In this webinar, the audience will learn what companies are really looking for (or should be) from their boards, and the many ways that boards contribute to private company success.

 Mark Trembacki is the founder and Managing Principal of Risk Management Levers, Inc., a consulting firm focused on strategy, risk management, acquisition integration, and change management.
 He is an adjunct… Read More

-Aarthi Belani is a partner in the M&A practice in the Silicon Valley office of Jones Day.
+Aarthi Belani is a partner in the M&A practice in the Palo Alto office of Baker McKenzie.
 She focuses on M&A and venture deals in tech and life sciences.
 Prior… Read More

 David Spitulnik is a successful executive with over 40 years of experience in both large technology companies and in consulting to and leadership of mid-market, closely held and family owned… Read More

 Nicole Edmonds is a dynamic and engaging executive leader most recently serving as Assistant Vice President and Corporate Secretary at Washington Gas Light Company where she headed up a team… Read More